Aesir-Automation/SnoogensArenaWindwalkerMonk/README.md

 **Cast Ring of Peace @ Cursor:** - Changes your Ring of Peace to use @cursor instead of being manually placeable.

 **Miscellaneous**
 **Auto Grapple:** - Automatically casts Grapple on your target or arena1-3 melee damage class with an important buff, such as Avatar, Shadow Dance etc
+**Auto Provoke:** - Automatically casts Provoke on your target if they're outside of range to keep them in combat
 **Auto Tigereye Brew:** - Automatically casts Tigereye Brew if your target has BoP, Demon Armor or is a class which will take more damage from nature vs physical.
 Cancels itself when no longer needed.
 **Auto Detox Self:** - Automatically uses Detox on Self when a debuff worth Detoxing has been cast on you.
 **Auto Detox Self:** - Automatically uses Detox on Party1-3 when a debuff worth Detoxing has been cast on your Party members.